datastax/dsbulk/manual/settings.md

 #### -maxErrors,--log.maxErrors _&lt;number&gt;_

-The maximum number of errors to tolerate before aborting the entire operation.
+The maximum number of errors or error % to tolerate before aborting the entire operation.

 Setting this value to `-1` disables this feature (not recommended).

+This can be set to a fixed number like 100, or a percentage like 2%.

 Default: **100**.